 WordPress is very powerful on its own, so you don’t need plugins (which can extend its functionality in near-limitless ways) to get started.
 That said, there are some essential plugins that we think you should consider installing and activating to get the most out of your site, such as Yoast SEO for search engine optimization and Akismet for spam protection.

 For a church website to be truly useful, it must go beyond the purely informational.
 In planning your website, you likely included some specific types of content or functionality that you want your site to have.
 This is where plugins can come in very handy.
 Some use cases (with accompanying plugins) that you might want to consider are:

 Providing access to recordings of the sermons presented at your church is a good way to engage your website visitors and introduce them to your church.
 For those who may miss a service it is also helpful to be able to hear the message delivered in their absence.
 Plugins like Sermon Manager and Sermon Browser (both free) can help you to easily publish sermons online.

 Besides the weekly services, most churches have other activities such as bible study, group meetings, choir rehearsals, fundraisers, etc. Displaying these events on the church website is a good way to get people involved in the church community and remind them of what is coming up.
 The Events Calendar is a very popular free plugin for managing events on your website.

-Besides the tithes or collections taken during a service, your church may be interested in accepting donations on their website to further their ministry.
+Besides the tithes or collections taken during a service, your church may be interested in accepting donations on its website to further its ministry.
 Free plugins like Seamless Donations and Give make setting up and collecting donations quick and easy.